In a previous post, I considered the problem of finding the k smallest (or k largest) elements from a stream of values.

 The naive approach is to collect all the values in an array, sort the array, and return the first k values.
 When an index is not available, that is how some relational databases reportedly solve SELECT/ORDER BY/LIMIT queries.
 It is also how many programmers will solve this problem.

 Lots of people objected that we could do even better using an algorithm called QuickSelect (e.g., Rasmus Pagh).
 Whereas QuickSelect has far higher memory requirements than a binary heap (O( n )) and a worst complexity of O( n2 ), it has a superior average case complexity of O( n ).
+(Note: you can combine a binary heap and QuickSelect using introselect, I do not consider this possibility.)

 In this benchmark, we receive 1408 random integers and we must collect the smallest 128.